ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ### Attestation Key Provisioning Processes

 Attestation key provisioning is the process that occurs in the factory or elsewhere to establish signing key material on the device and the validation key material off the device.
-Sometimes this is procedure is referred to as personalization or customization.
+Sometimes this procedure is referred to as personalization or customization.

 #### Off-Device Key Generation